Westminster Area C.A.A.T. is a community based non-profit organization serving the City of Westminster and the unincorporated area of Adams County.

 Parents Who Host Lose the Most ‘Don’t Be a Party to Teenage Drinking’ campaign emphasizes the impact of alcohol and marijuana on adolescents and penalties for those convicted of allowing alcohol use by underage youth.
 Letters and parent/teen contracts are sent each year to the parents (1300 letters in 2016) of School District 50 Juniors and Seniors of Westminster High School and all parents at Hidden Lake High School.
 Letters and contracts for parents and teens encourage safe and drug-free prom and graduation celebrations.

-To read this years letters, and for copies of the Parent/Teen Contracts, CLICK HERE!
+To read the 2016 letters, and for copies of the Parent/Teen Contracts, CLICK HERE!

 Red Ribbon Week 2016